Particular/docs.particular.net/persistence/nhibernate/index.md

 snippet: SpecificNHibernateConfiguration

+> [!NOTE]
-NOTE: Combine both approaches to define a common configuration and override it for one specific concern.
+> Combine both approaches to define a common configuration and override it for one specific concern.

 To use a given NHibernate `Configuration` object for all the persistence concerns:

 snippet: CommonNHibernateConfiguration

+> [!WARNING]
-WARNING: When using the per-concern API to enable the NHibernate persistence, the `UseConfiguration` method still applies to the common configuration, not the specific concern being enabled.
+> When using the per-concern API to enable the NHibernate persistence, the `UseConfiguration` method still applies to the common configuration, not the specific concern being enabled.
 The following code will set up NHibernate persistence only for `Subscriptions` concern but will override the default configuration **for all the concerns**.

 snippet: CustomCommonNhibernateConfigurationWarning